bigwiv/Biopython-cn/chr22.rst

-Chapter?22??Appendix: Useful stuff about Python
+Chapter 22  Appendix: Useful stuff about Python
 ===============================================

-If you haven°Øt spent a lot of time programming in Python, many questions and problems that come up in using Biopython are often related to Python itself.
+If you haven‚Äôt spent a lot of time programming in Python, many questions and problems that come up in using Biopython are often related to Python itself.
 This section tries to present some ideas and code that come up often (at least for us!) while using the Biopython libraries.
 If you have any suggestions for useful pointers that could go here, please contribute!

-22.1??What the heck is a handle?
+22.1  What the heck is a handle?
 --------------------------------

 Handles are mentioned quite frequently throughout this documentation, and are also fairly confusing (at least to me!).
-Basically, you can think of a handle as being a °∞wrapper°± around text information.
+Basically, you can think of a handle as being a ‚Äúwrapper‚Äù around text information.

 Handles provide (at least) two benefits over plain text information: